-In accordance with the requirements of the State Environmental Quality Review Act ("SEQRA"), this Chapter analyzes the potential environmental impacts associated with the R-MF-SCH Zoning Option and Age-Restricted Housing Alternative described in Chapter 1, "Project Description" (collectively, the "Preferred Alternative").
-Based on the analyses below, the Preferred Alternative would not result in any new significant adverse impacts that were not already analyzed in the DEIS.
+In accordance with the requirements of the State Environmental Quality Review Act ("SEQRA"), this Chapter analyzes the potential environmental impacts associated with the Revised Proposed Zoning and Residential Housing Alternative described in Chapter 1, "Project Description" (collectively, the "Preferred Alternative").
+Based on the analyses below, it is the Applicant's opinion that the Preferred Alternative would not result in any new significant adverse impacts that were not already analyzed in the DEIS.
 Rather, the Preferred Alternative would further avoid and mitigate potential adverse environmental impacts when compared to the DEIS Project.